DomiKamu/OhmerPrems/README.md

 Free *OhmerPrems* plugin is available to everybody, for Windows, MacOS and Linux platforms, and can be downloaded directly from either [VCV Plugin Library](https://vcvrack.com/plugins.html#ohmer) for automatic installation/updates, or via ["Releases"](https://github.com/DomiKamu/OhmerPrems/releases) page on this GitHub repository (but requires **manual** installation and updates).

-**CAUTION: this is free version, by the way not applicable for OhmerPrems members!**
+**CAUTION: this is free version, by the way it's not applicable for OhmerPrems members!**

 ------